AlaieT/SPICE-GNN-DC/README.md

 Graph Neural Networks for modeling circuits described using SPICE

-## Porpuse of the project
+## About project

-Well known fact that neural networks can make your life much easer.
+Today neural networks are using in many aspects of our lifes.
-One of the main advantages of neural netowrks is speed of matrix calculation using cgu.
+One of the main advantages of neural networks that they are universal function approximator.

 In [integrated circuit](https://en.wikipedia.org/wiki/Integrated_circuit) we have a lot of elements(VLSI - 20 000 to 1 000 000, ULSI - 1 000 000 and more).
-That means if we whant to model such curcuits we need a lot of time(it can long days).
+That means if we whant to model such curcuits to hight number precision we need a lot of time(it can long days).

-So the main porpuse of this poject it is decreas modeling time with help of neural networks.
+The main porpuse of this poject it is decreas modeling time with help of neural networks.

-## Project limitations
+## Project purpose

 This will be too hard to start straight with modeling integrated circuit that have `transistors`.
-So for the start of this project there is no transisors in circuits.

-If there is no transistor then there is no standart cell that describes logical functions, triggers and e.t.c.
-So what is left it's - `power grid` of integrated circuit.
+To simplify this project we wil be using circtuits that doesn't have transistors.

+IC usialy splits by two parts: power grid and transistors on cristal.Power gird is used for transfer voltage to all transistors on cristal.The main porblem of power grid - voltage drop out can be too hight in some places of grid.
+So the main purpose of modeling power grid it is find all area where voltage drop out is higher than some threshold value.

+As described early to achieve hight value accurasy using standard math methods we need a lot of time.
+Example: to achieve numbers accurate to two decimal places in PG with ~10k nodes needs at least 4h of modeling time.

 <p align='center'>
 <image src='https://github.com/AlaieT/SPICE-GNN/blob/main/picts/power_grid.png'/>
-<p align='center'>Example of power grid</p>
+<p align='center'>Power grid example.</p>
 <p>

 ## Types of analysis

-Due to project limitations only circuit `power grid` will be modeled.

 There is two major types of circuits analysis - `DC(Driect Current)` and `Transient`.
-DC analysis - curctuit analysis in time `T = 0`, so any capasitors or indcutions are not taken into account.
+DC analysis - circuit analysis in `T = 0`, so any capasitors or indcutions are not taken into account.
-Transient analysis - curctuit analysis in time range from 0 to T, so capasitors or indcutions are accounted for.
+Transient analysis - circuit analysis in time range from 0 to T(>0), so capasitors or indcutions are accounted for.

-In DC and Transient analysis will be recived voltage values in each node - So Called IRDrop.
-In this project will be realised onlyt `DC` type of analysis.
+`In this project will be realised only DC type of analysis`.

 ## Dataset structure

-Circuits are described using `SPICE`.
+Circuits are described using `SPICE` formate.

-- Circuits represent grid of resistors, grids are squares.
+- Circuits represent grid of resistors.
 - Circtuis may have more then 1 layer
-- Circuits have only one voltage source it is conneced to highest layer
+- Circuits have only one voltage source and it is conneced to highest layer
 - All layers conneced between by via
-- All resistors in one layer have the same resictance value
 - The lower layer the bigger resistance
 - Via - resistor with 0 resistance value
 - To all nodes in lowermost layer connected current sources
-- There is no random values in dataset

 ## Data normalization

 It is very important to normalize data.
-Every neural network model works better with data scaled to range (0, 1).
+Every neural network model works better with data scaled to some range.
-For us this is very important, because we whant use our model to predict values from different circuits with different ranges of values.

-We also have to scale ground truth value.
+I choosed this range of data scaling (-0.5, 0.5).

+ground truth value also should be sacled in some ranage.
-The best variant is just devide by voltage source value to normalize every circuit ground truth to range (0, 1).
+The best variant is just devide by voltage source value to normalize to (0, 1) range.

 ## Neural Network Model

 The first thing that comes to mind its CNN architecture, but such model have some limitaions like: size of item and data complexety.
-As mentioned early circuits can reach in size 1M+ elements, so imagen how large will be attention matrix of such circuits.
+As mentioned early circuits can reach in size 1M+ elements, so imagen how large will be adjacency matrix of such circuits.
-Also circuit type of data is too hard represent in matrix form.
+Also circuits is too hard represent in matrix form withot limitations.

 The proper way to represent circuit data - graph.
-Such representation can handle any complexety circuit.
-It also require much less memory then annotation matrix.
+Such representation can handle any complexety circuit and have no limitations.

 [GNN(Graph Neural Network)](https://en.wikipedia.org/wiki/Graph_neural_network) - can preform such tasks as: node classifiaction, node regeression, connection prediction, graph classification and e.t.c.